-Chancellor Block shares his thoughts on Dr. John Mazziotta assuming leadership of UCLA’s health enterprise and thanks Dr. David Feinberg for more than two decades of service.
+Chancellor Block announces Dr. John Mazziotta will assume leadership of UCLA’s health enterprise and thanks Dr. David Feinberg for more than two decades of service.

 Today we are announcing some major changes in the leadership team of our medical enterprise.
 On March 1, Dr. John Mazziotta will become vice chancellor of UCLA Health Sciences and dean of the David Geffen School of Medicine at UCLA, a role that includes serving as CEO of UCLA Health System.
 In addition, Dr. David Feinberg will step down May 1 as president of the health system and CEO of the UCLA Hospital System to take a position as the president and CEO of the Geisinger Health System in Danville, Pennsylvania.

 While all of us are saddened to lose Dr. Feinberg, we also are excited that Dr. Mazziotta has agreed to assume this critically important role for UCLA.
 Dr. Mazziotta will take over the responsibilities currently held by Dr. A. Eugene Washington, who in January announced he would depart UCLA to assume leadership of Duke University Health System.